ÄÌÌÇÖ±²¥

 Career Possibilities

 The program promotes the skills and spirit of inquiry necessary for life-long learning.
 The field of biology provides many career choices.
-Through required curricular elements in biology, chemistry, mathematics, and physics, and advanced biology electives, ÄÌÌÇÖ±²¥'s program provides a foundation for graduate study in the biological sciences, health professions, law, education, or business, or a basis for employment in the fields of applied biology, biological research, environmental and health sciences, or teaching.
+Through required curricular elements in biology, chemistry, mathematics, and physics, and advanced biology electives, ÄÌÌÇÖ±²¥'s program provides a foundation for graduate study in the biological sciences, health professions, law, education, business or a basis for employment in the fields of applied biology, biological research, environmental and health sciences, or teaching.

 Secondary Education Teaching